dostr-eth/resources/docs/EASYREAD.md

 ![](https://raw.githubusercontent.com/dostr-eth/resources/main/graphics/dostr.png)

-Dostr design is identitical to the Nostr specifications described in [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) except for two main differences - **a)** using ECDSA signatures to derive user keys, and **b)** use of ENS via a gateway to access the user properties instead of a web2 DNS server.
-The detailed [NIP-XX proposal](https://github.com/dostr-eth/nips/blob/ethkeygen/xx.md) covering these two aspects is currently [under review](https://github.com/nostr-protocol/nips/pull/268).
+Dostr design is identical to the Nostr specifications described in [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) except for two main differences - **a)** using ECDSA signatures to derive user keys, and **b)** use of ENS via a gateway to access the user properties instead of a web2 DNS server.
+The detailed [NIP-111 proposal](https://github.com/dostr-eth/nips/blob/ethkeygen/111.md) covering these two aspects is currently [under review](https://github.com/nostr-protocol/nips/pull/268).

 ## How is Dostr helpful?